Take your management skills up a notch.

 Watch the video to learn more >>>

-Supervising with a shared power approach creates capacity and space to better serve our communities.
-In this training, new and seasoned supervisors will learn...
+Supervising with a shared power approach creates capacity and space to better serve the communities we work within.
+In this 4-hour training, new and seasoned supervisors will learn how to...

-• How to understand power in the management role
+• Understand power in the management role

 What You Can Expect